Help us protect our special places.

 The Kansas Land Trust protects lands of ecological, agricultural, cultural, or recreational significance in Kansas.
 We work with landowners, communities, and other conservation organizations to protect our natural heritage through voluntary conservation agreements.
 To date, KLT has preserved more than 40,000 acres, across 81 properties in Kansas, with more than 1,300 of those acres being open to the public.

-“Douglas County views its partnership with the Kansas Land Trust as a chance to ensure that future generations remain connected to conserved areas and benefit from the mutually rewarding relationship with the land.”
+“Douglas County views its partnership with the Kansas Land Trust as a chance to ensure that future generations remain connected to conserved areas and benefit from the mutually rewarding relationship with the land,” says Kaitlyn Ammerlaan, Heritage Conservation Coordinator for Douglas County, Kansas.

 Another 130 acres permanently protected!